+The Pension Plan is a single-employer plan.
 All full-time, salaried permanent employees of the Authority are automatically covered by VRS Retirement Plan upon employment.
 This plan is administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia.
 Members earn one month of service credit for each month they are employed and for which they and their employer pay contributions to VRS.
 Members are eligible to purchase prior service, based on specific criteria as defined in the Code of Virginia, as amended.
 Eligible prior service that may be purchased includes prior public service, active military service, certain periods of leave, and previously refunded service.

 The System administers three different benefit structures for covered employees - Plan 1, Plan 2, and, Hybrid.
 Each of these benefit structures has a different eligibility criteria.
-The specific information for each plan and the eligibility for covered groups within each plan are set out below:
+The specific information for each plan and the eligibility for covered groups within each plan are set out in the table below:

-PLAN 1 About Plan 1

-Plan 1 is a defined benefit plan.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN PLAN 1 About Plan 1 Plan 1 is a defined benefit plan.
 The retirement benefit is based on a member's age, service credit and average final compensation at retirement using a formula.

-PLAN 2 About Plan 2

-Plan 2 is a defined benefit plan.
+PLAN 2 About Plan 2 Plan 2 is a defined benefit plan.
 The retirement benefit is based on a member's age, service credit and average final compensation at retirement using a formula.

-HYBRID RETIREMENT PLAN

-About the Hybrid Retirement Plan

-The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.

-- •The defined benefit is based on a member's age, service credit and average final compensation at retirement using a formula. - •The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions. - •In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.
+About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan. •The defined benefit is based on a member's age, service credit and average final compensation at retirement using a formula. •The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions. •In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.
+Eligible Members Members are in Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013 and they have not taken a refund.
+Eligible Members Members are in Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
+Eligible Members Members are in the Hybrid Retirement Plan if their membership date is on or after January 1, 2014.
+This includes: •Political subdivision employees.

-PLAN 1

-PLAN 2

-HYBRID RETIREMENT PLAN

-Eligible Members

-Employees are in Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013 and they have not taken a refund.

-Hybrid Opt-In Election

-Non-hazardous duty covered Plan 1 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014.

-The Hybrid Retirement Plan's effective date for eligible Plan 1 members who opted in was July 1, 2014.

-If eligible deferred members returned to work during the election window, they were also eligible to opt into the Hybrid Retirement Plan.

-Members who were eligible for an optional retirement plan (ORP) and had prior service under Plan 1 were not eligible to elect the Hybrid Retirement Plan and remain as Plan 1 or ORP.

-Retirement Contributions

-Employees contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.

-Eligible Members

-Employees are in Plan 2 if their membership date is on or after 2010. or membership date is before July 1, 2010, and they were not vested as of January 1, 2013.

-Hybrid Opt-In Election

-Eligible Plan 2 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014.

-The Hybrid Retirement Plan's effective date for eligible Plan 2 members who opted in was July 1, 2014.

-If eligible deferred members returned to work during the election window, they were also eligible to opt into the Hybrid Retirement Plan.

-Members who were eligible for an optional retirement plan (ORP) and have prior service under Plan 2 were not eligible to elect the Hybrid Retirement Plan and remain as Plan 2 or ORP.

-Retirement Contributions

-Same as Plan 1.

-Eligible Members

-Employees are in the Hybrid Retirement Plan if their membership date is on or after January 1, 2014.
-This includes:

-- Political subdivision employees. - Members in Plan 1 or Plan 2 who elected to opt into the plan during the election window held January 1 through April 30, 2014; the plan's effective date for opt-in members was July 1, 2014.
+• Members in Plan 1 or Plan 2 who elected to opt into the plan during the election window held January 1 through April 30, 2014; the plan's effective date for opt-in members was July 1, 2014.